mrbobbybryant/omg-forms/README.md

 If that is the case, then why wouldn't I use a forms solution that puts the developer experience first?
 That is where OMG Forms comes into play.

 ## Roadmap
-  - Setup Conditional Logic for Fields
+  - Add Logic for conditional fields
-  - Show submission data in admin view.
-  - Setup Email notifications whenever a form is submitted.